Nuneaton Academy

-Nuneaton Academy (formerly The Nuneaton Academy and Alderman Smith School) is a coeducational secondary school with academy status located in Nuneaton, Warwickshire, England.
+The Nuneaton Academy (formerly Alderman Smith School) is a coeducational secondary school with academy status located in Nuneaton, Warwickshire, England.

-Originally known as Alderman Smith School, the school was formally closed in 2011 and reopened the next day as Nuneaton Academy, with largely the same pupils and staff.
-Nuneaton Academy was part of a trust named the Midlands Academy Trust with Hartshill Academy, George Elliot Academy and Heath Lane Academy.
-In 2023, it was announced that United Learning Trust will take over the Original Trust.
+Originally Alderman Smith School, the school was formally closed in 2011 and reopened the next day as Nuneaton Academy, with largely the same pupils and staff.
+Nuneaton Academy was part of a trust named the Midlands Academy Trust with Hartshill Academy, George Eliot Academy and Heath Lane Academy.
+In 2023, it was announced that United Learning Trust will take over the original trust.
+United Learning officially took over the school in September 2024.